nisargap/AndroidTodo/README.md

 ## Step Two: Setting Up the Task View
 - Create a file under the layout directory called "task_view.xml"
 - Drag a TextView and a Button the the view (this is for displaying each of the tasks and the done button is for deleting a task after completion)
+- Make sure the line android:id="@+id/TodoLayout" is added under the <RelativeLayout> tags in the task_view.xml file
-- It should look something like this:
+- It should look something like this:u
 <br>
 <img src="http://nisargap.github.io/AndroidTodo/images/StepTwo.png" width="350">